PaloAltoNetworks/prisma-cloud-docs/api/descriptions/util/osx_twistcli_arm64_get.md

-Downloads the twistcli binary executable for ARM64 bit MacOS platforms.
+Downloads the twistcli binary executable for MacOS platforms based on ARM64 architecture.

 **Note:** This endpoint maps to the **MacOS platform** hyperlink in **Manage > System > Utilities** in the Console UI.